vvscode/docs/docs/tutorials/tutorials-net/building-your-own-conferencing-system-with-aspnet-mvc-part-1-getting-started.md

 ---
+title: >-
-title: "Building Your Own Conferencing System With ASP.NET MVC - Part 1: Getting Started"
+  Building Your Own Conferencing System With ASP.NET MVC - Part 1: Getting Started
+excerpt: >-
-excerpt: "We look at the conferencing system that we built to use with our customers.
-This is part 1 of a new 2-part series"
+  We look at the conferencing system that we built to use with our customers.
+  This is part 1 of a new 2-part series
 ---
 In today’s post, I am going to look at the conferencing system that we built to use with our customers.